What is Conservative Management?

 Anti-inflammatory medications can treat pain and inflammation in conjunction with compression hose.
 The patient may also need to lie down and elevate the legs for a short period of time several times a day to reduce pressure on the legs and assist with blood flow.

-In Europe the flavonoids and bio-flavonoids have been effectively and safely used for decades to alleviate venous insufficiency symptoms.
-Vasculera® is a prescription medical food product, regulated by the FDA, that reduces severity of symptoms and helps to heal ulcers.
+In Europe, the flavonoids and bio-flavonoids have been effectively and safely used for decades to alleviate venous insufficiency symptoms.
+Vasculera® is a prescription medical food product, regulated by the FDA, that reduces the severity of symptoms and helps to heal ulcers.

 Common non-surgical treatments include sclerotherapy, the Venefit procedure, and laser therapy.
 Sclerotherapy utilizes a medical injection into the vein to cause it to shrink and close.
 The Venefit procedure uses radiofrequency energy to close the vein, while lasers use light energy for the same purpose.
 Laser treatments do not require any injections and are used for spider veins.